 Intervertebral discs are also called spinal discs or simply discs (sometimes spelled disks).
-They act as shock absorbers and cushions in between the individual vertebrae.
+These spinal discs act as shock absorbers and cushions in between the individual vertebrae.
 There are 23 discs in the normal human spine.
-Added together, the spinal discs make up about one quarter of the spine's total length.
+When added together, the spinal discs make up about one quarter of the spine’s total length.

 Human spinal discs can not and will not ever slip.
 The concept of a slipped disc is a greatly misunderstood phenomenon.
 Discs never slip.
 They herniate.
 The spinal discs are bonded to the vertebral bones above and below and it is only the soft inner core which might bulge or rupture out of the normally symmetrical disc structure.